work-samples/global_id/README.md

 ```

 If we cannot guarantee those conditions then we need to
-look at `GlobalId` maintaining its own count.
+look at `GlobalId` maintaining its counter.

 ### How much to count?